bgd-labs/seatbelt-for-ghosts/README.md

 # (Optional) Only needed when you want to run specific proposals of the selected DAO
 PROPOSAL_FILTER=1_2_3

-# (Optional) If you want to run seatbelt against a fork (e.g. to test against non-created proposals) you can run against a fork
-# For this to work you have to set the RPC_URL, FORK_ID and TENDERLY_ROOT accordingly
-FORK_ID=forkId

 # (Optional) The root is optional for fork testing, but allows you to move the root in case there's a simulation you want to point to
 TENDERLY_ROOT=tenderlyRoot